 - Here, a colon is added automatically at the end of each name and is right aligned.

-- How to Align Shapes in Excel (5 Simple Methods)
+Read More: How to Align Currency Symbol in Excel

 3. Inserting a New Column to Align Colon in Excel